 Cyber espionage presents a real risk to the economic well-being of the UK.
 It poses a direct threat to UK national security.

 The Centre for the Protection of National Infrastructure (CPNI) produces a range of advice and guidance to help protect the country’s essential services against threats to national security.
 This includes protective measures for cyber security.
-CPNI also works in partnership with GCHQ/CESG on cyber security.
+CPNI also works in partnership with the National Cyber Security Centre (NCSC) on cyber security.
 Other useful sources of information for individuals and businesses include the Get Safe Online website and GOV.UK.